LevChar/Bulls_Eye/README.md

-# Bulls_Eye
+# MasterMind
-Bulls Eye game in Windows environment
+MasterMind game in Windows environment, written in C#